godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask3.md

 ### 2. Prepare and Run the Example Code to Call the Smart Contract

-Next we will use the example code to make a function call in your smart contract.
+Next, we will use the example code to make a function call in your smart contract.
 Open the file `code-examples/3-call-contract/index.js` in an editor of your choosing, and find the `readCall()` and `writeCall()` functions.

 The function `readCall()` will read a value from the smart contract without a state change.
 This does not require a transaction because no data is changing.
 The `writeCall()` function will write a new value to your smart contract.
 A transaction will be required because state changes can only occur through transactions.
 This behavior is the same as on the Ethereum chain.